godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Follow the prompts to create a base WebDriverIO configuration as shown in the above picture.

-Note: For now, set the base URL to the default value: http://localhost; we will update that later.
+Note: For now, set the base URL to the default value: http://localhost; we will remove it in the later steps.
 Once done, let WebDriverIO install all the needed packages.

-Finally, the saved WebDriverIO config generated from `wdio config` can be found in `wdio.conf` at the root of the project:
+Finally, the generated WebDriverIO config can be found in the `wdio.conf` file at the root of the project:

 ```js
 exports.config = {